Top 15 Pre-Med Summer Programs

 2. What Are the Best Pre-Med Summer Programs for High School Students?

-The best pre-med summer programs are the Stanford Medical Youth Science Program, Penn Summer Academies and the Health Care Career Exploration Camp.
+The best summer programs are the Stanford Medical Youth Science Program, Penn Summer Academies and the Health Care Career Exploration Camp.

 3. Do Medical Schools Care About Summer Programs?

 Medical schools are interested in your commitment to healthcare and the circumstances that led you onto the path of medicine.
-Participating in a pre-med summer program can enhance your medical school application by demonstrating your passion for the field.
+Participating in a summer program can enhance your medical school application by demonstrating your passion for the field.

 4. What Are the Types of Pre-Med Summer Programs?